sahinur-hossain/StrongSwan-site-to-site-vpn/README.md

 # StrongSwan-site-to-site-vpn
 This repo contains the Automated site to site vpn configuration with (VPGW + StrongSwan).

+**Prerequisite: -**

+Platform for executing terraform (local or server).

-We assume Ubuntu OS for ONPREM for Customer gateway with StrongSwan.
+We assume Ubuntu OS for ONPREM for Customer gateway.

+ONPREM or CGW servers Elastic IP.

+<h3>Clone the repo with terraform files and bash script.</h3>

 ```bash
 git clone https://github.com/sahinur-hossain/StrongSwan-site-to-site-vpn.git